leclerc-leo/leclerc-leo/README.md

-Hi i'm Leo,
+Hi i'm Léo LECLERC,
 I live in France.

-I'm a First Year Student in Enginnering School.
+I'm a Third Year Student at Polytech Nantes.
-I mainly work with Javascript and Typescript through NodeJS.
+I works with:
+  - Javascript, on personal projets as discord bots
+  - Python, on school projects

 If you need to contact me on Discord: Leo#4265